 Every time I hit the brake pedal, my brakes make this awful high-pitched squeal.
 When I stop at a light I get stares from people.
 It's embarrassing!
 I just had the brakes done last month, so why are they squealing?
 Help!
 Melissa from Manhasset, NY

-Take your car back to the shop.
-Sounds to me like the pad insulators, anti rattle clips, or calipers are loose.
+Take your car back to the shop, Melissa.
+Sounds to me like the pad insulators, anti-rattle clips or calipers are loose.
 The squeal you hear is the result of vibration of the brake pads.
-I would not expect to be charged; this should be covered under the brake job warranty.
+I would not expect to be charged, as this should be covered under the brake job warranty.

 Melissa brings up a popular topic that needs to be addressed.
 Brake squeal is common and can be caused by a number of conditions: Worn pads, glazed pads and rotors, broken anti-rattle clips, lack of pad insulation or insulation shims, and incorrect rotor surface cut or no surface cut at all.
 Let's take a closer look.

 A brake pad is comprised of steel backing with friction material attached to it.
 Application of the brakes produces hydraulic pressure that causes the brake pads (via brake calipers) to clamp down on the rotors (discs) creating friction.
 It is the friction of the pads against the rotors that slows and stops the vehicle.
 When the friction material on the pads wears down, it is time to change the pads.
 Some pads are equipped with a wear indicator, which is a small spring steel clip.
 When a pad is worn, this clip makes contact with the rotor and generates a high-pitched squeal, telling you that it is time to service the brakes.
 If the pad does not have a wear indicator, when the pad has worn down to the steel backing it will grind into the rotor and need to be replaced.
 In this scenario, the rotor may have to be replaced as well, depending on how badly it was affected.

 (use our Repair Estimator to find out how much any repair should cost you)